 - Video Card - Video cards commonly have at least 32 MB of VRAM.
 If "competitive gaming" is the desire, increase this to 256 MB or higher.
 Digital Video Cards should also be considered.

 - Web Cam - Web cameras are very common and very useful for college students.
-The student's UNI Google Apps account provides video chatting much like Skype does but without the need to setup a separate account, however, the both parties must be using Google accounts.
+The student's UNI Google Apps account provides video chatting much like Skype does but without the need to setup a separate account, however, both parties must be using Google accounts.
 Your UNI account is a Google account.

-- CDROM/CDRW/DVD/DVDRW Drive - With the large size of system and application files today, most software is now distributed on CDROMs.
-Therefore, a CDROM is a necessity these days even on laptop computers.
+- CDROM/CDRW/DVD/DVDRW Drive - With the large size of system and application files today, most software is now distributed on CDROM/DVDs.
+Therefore, a CDROM/DVD drive can be a necessity these days even on laptop computers.
 Speed in general is not a big factor for loading software unless you are using the CD continuously (i.e. playing games, video or audio).
-Some find they want to have a combination CDROM/DVD Burner (CDRW/DVD) to make their own CDROMs and read/play DVD movies.
+Some find they want to have a combination CDROM/DVD Burner (CDRW/DVDRW) to make their own CDROMs and DVDs.
 This can provide a good file backup method (also see Memory Stick below).
 The question of should you purchase DVDRW capability to burn DVDs is left to the needs of the purchaser, if you are planning on making DVD movies then, yes.

-- Network Cards - are recommended as all residence hall rooms on the UNI campus come with a standard Ethernet connection (for wired access) and there are some Ethernet connections available in the library.
-Most system come with this standard.
+- Network Cards - are recommended as all residence hall rooms on the UNI campus come with a standard Ethernet connection (for wired access).
+Most systems come with this standard.

 - Wireless Cards - are recommended for laptops as wireless network is available across much of campus (but not in the residence hall rooms themselves due to environmental challenges).
 Almost all laptops are now coming with both wired and wireless network included but check to be sure.
 For more information on wireless, see /its/support/article/584 .

-- USB Memory Sticks / Jump Drives/ Flash Drives - These devices are the preferred alternative to the floppy disk in our environment as it also provides inexpensive and very flexible capability to transport a document from machine to machine.
+- USB Memory Sticks / Jump Drives/ Flash Drives - These devices are the preferred alternative as they provide inexpensive and very flexible capability to transport a document from machine to machine.
 Students commonly use these in our computer labs.
 The biggest issue is users must learn to eject them correctly with the software before physically pulling them out of the computer.
 Making backup copies of files from your computer's hard drive to a memory stick is an excellent practice though an external USB drive made be necessary to handle the volumes required.
 These devices are also called USB Flash Disk, Thumb Drive, Pen Drive, Memory Key, Micro Vault, Pocket Drive, KeyChain, Pico Drive, etc. Remember, have two copies of a document on separate devices to provide for backup purposes!